-This is a very important section.
-Raw water (seawater) is used to cool the engines and generator.
-It is also used for Seakeeper Gyro bearings and for the air-conditioning system..

-Wherever raw water enters the boat, it does so through a seacock, which is a thru-hull valve with double-clamped hoses..
+Raw water (seawater) is used to cool the engine and the generator.
+It is also used in the washdown and air-conditioning options.
+Wherever raw water enters the boat, it does so through a seacock, which is a valved thru-hull penetration with double-clamped hoses.